scaleway/ai-pulse-nvidia-trt-llm/docs/01-setup.md

 **Cost** : *Price of H100-2GPU (5.76675/hour - 31/12/2023)*
 # Infrastructure Layer
 ## Deployment
-1. Configure your environment variables, so that Scaleway terraform providers can interact with Scaleway backbone :
+1. Configure your environment variables, so that Scaleway terraform provider can interact with the Scaleway backbone :
    - SCW_ACCESS_KEY
    - SCW_SECRET_KEY
    - SCW_DEFAULT_PROJECT_ID